13 Charming Quebec Villages in the Eastern Townships

 - Facts about Dunham: Population: 3,525 | Settled in 1796 | Located in the Brome-Missisquoi region | Designated as a Les Coeurs Villageois

-Travel Pro Tip: Visit the lively and charming town of Bromont situated close to Dunham and Frelighsburg Eastern Townships villages
+- visit one of the best towns in Eastern Townships, the lively town of Bromont, situated close to Dunham and Frelighsburg Eastern Townships villages

 2. Frelighsburg Eastern Townships